 All the stages involve game testing processes delivered both by QA engineers and real players.
 We propose to follow every stage for a better understanding of the whole procedure.

-Game testing processes align with a basic typical SDLC (software development lifecycle): the game is tested on such aspects as endurance, performance, engaging user experience.
-In a plane way we can imagine game testing as that consisting of the following processes:
+Game testing processes align with a typical SDLC (software development lifecycle): the game is tested on aspects like endurance, performance, and engaging user experience.
+The following list presents the usual steps:

-Before commercial product release engineers work on finding bugs and errors.
-Quality control can be as following:
+Before commercial product release engineers work on finding bugs and errors, quality control may look like the following:

-QA is applied practically on every stage of SDLC being composed with a number of processes and performed in a variety of manners.
-It could be done either manually or in an automated way.
+QA is applied practically on every stage of SDLC, being composed of many processes and performed in a variety of manners.
+It can be done either manually or in an automated way.
 What’s better?

 Manual testing is convenient because it provides:

-For getting the best of human creativity and automation precise efficiency sometimes there’s a need to combine.
-Exacol, a database developer, counts manual testing as 100 000 times slower than an automated one.
-They think it makes sense to automate repetitive tasks anywhere in development, but especially in testing.
-So, consider the pros and cons of both methods, and estimate which proportion of each testing you need on your project just like we do for our clients at Innovecs.
+To get the best of both worlds, human ingenuity and automation precision, sometimes it’s necessary to conduct both forms of testing.
+Exacol, a database developer, estimates manual testing is 100,000 times slower than automation.
+They suppose that automating repetitive tasks anywhere in development is prudent, but especially in testing.
+Consider the pros and cons of both methods for your project, just like we do for our clients at Innovecs.

-If you want to be aware of time limits, it’s worth imagining that while testing every character must face every other character in every possible game situation on every possible level.
+When estimating testing duration, keep in mind that every character must face every other character in every possible game situation on every possible level.
 It sounds quite time-consuming.
-It’s a lot of repetitions, which are not only about playing games but about repeating the same game fragment trying to break it.
-Time should be spent for finding code irregularities, art glitches definition, level bugs outline, and logic game errors excluding.
+Many repetitions are required, testers must play the whole game but also repeat the same game fragment trying to break it.
+Time should be spent finding code irregularities, art glitches, level bugs, and logic game errors.

-To be aware of deadlines, testing plans are helpful with detailed objectives, resources, and processes.
-Of course, it’s possible to evaluate the timeframe for testing considering experience with the same games, your knowledge about testing processes, and awareness of how much time manual or automated testing requires.
-And we guess the more facts you know about QA, the easier it is for you to imagine the process and plan to outsource game testing.
-Hence, here are more smart details about bug types, dealing with which is helpful in improving user experience.
+To stick to deadlines, testing plans with detailed objectives, resources, and processes are helpful.
+You can estimate potential testing timeframe by considering previous experience with similar games, your knowledge about the testing processes, and awareness of how much time manual or automated testing requires.
+The more you know about QA, the easier it is to visualize the process and plan any necessary outsourcing.

-The fact that such a giant of the game industry as Sony announced a global Bug Bounty Program proves to us that it’s worth paying a lot of attention to testing if you want to get a profitable product.
-So, companies seeking opportunities to provide an engaging experience for their users’ community will test the game more and more times to ensure perfect quality.
-Let’s follow some glimpses concerning which usual bugs are:
+The fact that Sony, a giant in the game industry, announced a global Bug Bounty Program is proof enough that it’s worth paying attention to testing if you want to produce a profitable product.
+Companies seeking opportunities to provide an engaging experience for their user community should test often to ensure perfect quality.

-For your success in launching a bug-free solution, Innovecs provides smart QA engineers who can protect your game from failure risks, execute a variety of test cases to deal with the bottlenecks as well as prevent financial losses due to poor game code.
-We are a really trustworthy partner with QA expertise applying the latest and greatest new tech solutions.
+When you are ready to outsource testing, Innovecs can provide intuitive QA engineers who can protect your game from the risk of failure.
+They are well-versed in executing a variety of test cases to deal with bottlenecks and prevent financial losses due to poor game code.
+We are a trustworthy partner, and our QA experts implement up-to-date tech solutions.